 - Yogurt – Unsweetened yogurt should be used for best results because it has live cultures.

-- Kimchi—Originating from Korea, it is made from fermented vegetables, a mixture of cabbage and radish.
+- Kimchi- originated in Korea and is made from fermented vegetables, a mixture of cabbage and radish.
 It provides great nutrients and a mixture of probiotics.

 - Kefir- This is a drinkable yogurt full of different types of probiotics.